Our vision is to be a dynamic learning community where students become life-long learners, develop self-knowledge, and are challenged to excel.

 Diversity & Equity

 ANCS believes in the power that comes from students learning with and from classmates of different backgrounds.
-Our school is affiliated with the National Coalition of Diverse Charter Schools, a collection of schools with racially, culturally, and socioeconomically diverse student populations with the following shared beliefs:
+Our school is affiliated with the Diverse Charter Schools Coalition, a collection of schools with racially, culturally, and socioeconomically diverse student populations with the following shared beliefs:

 - Diverse schools provide greater opportunities for students to learn from one another.